-5.5 Best Value
+5.6 Best Value

 The Government will conduct the source selection based on the evaluation criteria and ratings listed above.
 The overall award decision will be based upon a Best Value determination by considering and comparing factors in addition to cost or price.
-Based on the results of the Technical Approach and Feasibility Evaluation, the Government reserves the right to negotiate and request changes to any or all parts of the SOW.
+Based on the results of the Technical Approach and Feasibility Evaluation and Potential for Transition and Commercialization, the Government reserves the right to negotiate and request changes to any or all parts of the SOW.
 Offerors will have the opportunity to concur with the requested changes, proposed further changes and revise cost proposals, as necessary.

-5.6 Definition of General Terms Used in Evaluations:
+5.7 Definition of General Terms Used in Evaluations: